kaidez/github-issue-triage/README.md

 A Node command-line app that pulls, at most, 10 open issues from [Microsoft's Visual Studio Code repo on GitHub.](https://github.com/microsoft/vscode).
 Then Claude analyzes each one and ranks how severe each one is.

-This tool outputs the results in the Terminal, as well as generates them in a Markdown report.
+This tool writes the enriched results to a JSON file and generates a Markdown report in the `output/` directory.

 Read the in-depth breakdown of all this at [https://kaidez.com/claude-github-triage-tracker/](https://kaidez.com/claude-github-triage-tracker/)